This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 • Add the flour, salt, and butter to a food processor and pulse to combine until crumbly and small pieces of butter are still visible.
 In a small dish, whisk the egg, water, and vinegar together and sprinkle over the flour mixture.
 Pulse the mixture until it begins to clump into a ball.

 • Turn the pastry onto a lightly dusted work surface and gently shape together.
 Divide in half and flatten into each section into a round disc.
-Wrap in plastic wrap and refrigerate for 2 hours.
+Wrap in plastic wrap and refrigerate for at least 1 hour.

 For the Sauce: